Pathoschild/smapi-mod-dump/source/~Pathoschild/Automate/docs/README.md

 Path connectors aren't enabled by default.
 See the "Enable path connectors (config.json)" download on [the mod page's Files tab](https://www.nexusmods.com/stardewvalley/mods/1063/?tab=files) which enables some for you, or see [_connectors_ above](#connectors) for more info.

-### Why aren't my crystalariums starting automatically?
-Once a crystalarium is started, it continues producing the initial gem forever.
-So you need to start them with the gem you want manually, then Automate will collect their output automatically.
-(You can check the machine list in the mod description, it has notes about how some machines work.)

 ### In multiplayer, who gets XP and whose professions apply?
 A few machines give XP, update player stats, or check player skills based on the player who uses